 We stayed in a Savannah View room.
-The Savannah was actually a huge part of why we stayed at AKL to begin with.
+The Savannah was actually a huge part of why we stayed at Animal Kingdom Lodge to begin with.
 Our four-night stay (with club level) totaled $2,778.77 with taxes and fees.
 The base rates broke down as follows: Dec 31 - $715, Jan 1 - $733, Jan 2 - $511, Jan 3 - $511.
 We used 4th night free, so we’re expecting a refund from Citi on that 4th night.
-It’s worth noting that this is a situation where the 4th Night Free’s upcoming change to 25% off your first four nights would have benefited us to the tune of about $100.

 An important note of clarification—we stayed at Jambo House, which is what most people think of and are talking about when they say Animal Kingdom Lodge.
 Animal Kingdom Lodge comprises two areas—Jambo House and Kidani Village.
-Buses to and from AKL make two stops (one at each area).
+Buses to and from Animal Kingdom Lodge make two stops (one at each area).
 Jambo House is both a deluxe resort and home to Disney Vacation Club Villas.
 Kidani Village is just Disney Vacation Club Villas.
 Disney does little to clarify this confusion.
-On their website, you would think there are actually three areas.
+From the website, you would think there are actually three areas.

 As per our usual plans, we flew in on a morning flight and arrived at the hotel at about noon.
-Our room wasn’t ready (sort of a disappointment, although check-in wasn’t until 3pm), so we had to change in the restroom (we flew from Chicago) and compose ourselves in the lobby.
-The Animal Kingdom Lodge lobby is one of the more beautiful ones in Disney World, except for being so dark!
-I like the specious lobbies of the Grand Floridian, Polynesian, and Animal Kingdom Lodge much more than the comparably cramped lobbies of the Yacht Club, Beach Club, and Boardwalk.
+Our room wasn’t ready (sort of a disappointment, although check-in wasn’t until 3pm), so we had to change in the restroom (we flew from Chicago - different weather) and compose ourselves in the lobby.
+The Animal Kingdom Lodge lobby is one of the more beautiful ones in Disney World, except that the lighting is challenging for pictures!
+I like the specious lobbies of the Wilderness Lodge, Grand Floridian, Polynesian, and Animal Kingdom Lodge much more than the comparably cramped lobbies of the Yacht Club, Beach Club, and Boardwalk.

 It was New Year’s Eve, and our plan was to spend the night at Epcot.
-Magic Kingdom had just hit the first phase closure, but we had no worried about Epcot, and Hollywood Studios had relatively short waits, so we headed over there.
+Magic Kingdom had just hit the first phase closure, but we had no worries about Epcot, and Hollywood Studios had relatively short waits, so we headed over there first.

-We didn’t get to see our room until we got back from Epcot, but it was great!
+We didn’t get to see our room until we got back from Epcot (well past midnight, see "Transportation" below), but it was great!
 My only complaint is the size of the desk.
 There was not much room if you wanted to sit and work.
 Besides that, the room was perfectly kept.
 I’m not sure what explains it, but this room was in much better condition than the room we had the second half of the trip at Beach Club.
 It was cleaned better, it had less chipping paint, it was just better.
 This room made me think, “Wow.
 Disney!”
 The room at Beach Club had me thinking “Well, a hotel is just a place to put your head.”

 Our view of the Savannah was amazing.
 We saw a decent number of animals.
 Our view was aligned pretty much with the savannah overlook behind the hotel, which meant we had pretty much the same view we would have from down there (but all the time).
 We had some moments where we got to appreciate the animals, but you’ll probably usually get a better experience from the overlook.

 We only spent one afternoon by the pool.
-Emily notes that the pool was spacious and warm, with spots that got to five feet deep.
+Emily notes that the pool was spacious and warm.
 There were also multiple hot tubs.
 The lifeguards seemed to spend most of their energy yelling at people not to bring alcohol into the pool.

 While Emily was in the pool, I sat at the pool bar and worked.
 Nothing notable there, it was a small bar with an uninteresting selection.
 As it happens, I recognized the inside of the roof from a recent post on /r/whereinthedisneyworld.